As President of ENCON Group Inc., David Cook is responsible for developing the vision and strategic direction of the company.

 Rhonda has garnered extensive experience in the group benefits industry, holding a variety of positions within ENCON during her more than 20 years with the company.
 She began her career at ENCON in 1989 as a member of the Human Resources department.
 She quickly moved into a business role as a Client Service Representative, where she was responsible for building and maintaining client relationships.
 In 1991, she took on a sales role and was promoted to manage the Third Party Administration division in 1995.
 In 1997, she was made an Assistant Vice-President and she was promoted to Vice-President in 1999.

 In 2001, Rhonda was appointed to the role of Senior Vice-President, with continued responsibility for managing the company’s Group Benefits operations.
 In 2004, she also assumed responsibility for managing the Retiree Benefits operations.
+In 2016, Rhonda was appointed Managing Director.

 A graduate of The University of Western Ontario, Rhonda holds an Honors Bachelor of Arts Degree in Sociology.